sprout-uci/PDoT/DoTS-experiment/README.md

  - `normal_rate_measurement.sh`: Shell script that will setup multiple Stubby instances and run `rate_parallel.py` to conduct throughput experiment for Unbound.
  - `throughput_plot_rate.py`: Python script used to create Figure 5 in the PDoT paper.

+# Download, Compile, and Run Unbound
+Clone Unbound from Github: `git clone https://github.com/getdnsapi/getdns.git`

+Follow the README to compile and run Unbound.

 # Conducting each experiment
 ## Latency evaluation
  1. Make `csv` directory to store the measurement outputs: `mkdir csv`